Walpole Park

 Local contacts

-Walpole Friends: A new park friends group has been set up who will take an active part in arranging events and activities.
+Walpole Friends is a group which has been set up to take an active part in arranging events and activities.
 The group needs people who are willing to contribute their time and effort.
 If you would like to get involved please email: chair@walpolefriends.org